Molajo/Language/README.md

 - To avoid doing so, override the `LanguagePlugin` and set `insert_missing_strings` to `0`
 - For instances you define, set the `insert_missing_strings`, as needed.

-To log strings found in code but are not already in database:
+To log strings found in code, but are not already in database:

-- Set the Application configuration option 1profile_missing_strings1 to 1 and turn on profiling
+- Set the Application configuration option `profile_missing_strings` to `1` and turn on `profiling`